 #36 Finally, we have the coddle, which is often made to use up leftovers, and therefore without a specific recipe.
 However, it most commonly consists of layers of roughly sliced sausages and rashers with chunky potatoes, sliced onion, bacon, salt, pepper, and herbs.

 The coddle is comfort food of the highest degree made in a hearty nutritious stew-like way.
 It is highly associated with Dublin, so that is the best place to try it.

 #37 Unsurprisingly, Ireland shares some traditional dishes with the UK.
-The most well know are the Sheppard pie, the Fish & Chips, fudge, and both the Black and white pudding.
+The most well known are the Sheppard pie, the Fish & Chips, fudge, and both the Black and white pudding.
 So, if you like any of these you should take the opportunity to

 Money and Costs of traveling to Ireland

 #38 As most of Western Europe, Ireland is expensive to travel around.
 The restaurants, pubs, accommodation, fuel and, attractions are all going to take a toll on your budget.